-For a rental suit to qualify as a mortgage helper it must comply with a variety of rules and regulations.
+For a rental suite to qualify as a mortgage helper it must comply with a variety of rules and regulations.
 The unit must be self-contained within your house and include its own kitchen, bathroom, living areas, and its own separate entrance.
 There must be proper ventilation and sound-proofing and a sufficient number of windows.
 Your house must also be zoned to allow for a secondary rental suite.
 If your house and secondary suite do not meet all the necessary qualifications, you will not be able to declare the income you’ll collect from renting out the unit to help get approved for a mortgage.

 As a side note, not all cities and municipalities allow for secondary rental suites.
 It’s important that you research your area before you make a final decision about using a secondary suite to help get approved for a mortgage.
 For more information on this topic, check out the CMHC’s website.